 - You must complete two semesters of English composition before enrolling at USC.

-- At minimum, you should have completed Algebra II in high school or intermediate algebra in college, with a grade of C or better.
+- At minimum, you should have completed Algebra II in high school or intermediate algebra in college.

 - Concentrate on USC-transferable courses that build on your high school record, satisfy General Education and other requirements, and include preparation for your major.